img2xterm is the contender from the last

 In my own testing, I used the native gem provider with a special path to

 Sensu’s gem binary to install Sensu gems.
 But then I discovered that the

-formula did this too, but in two
+formula did this too, but in twodifferent ways,

-cmd.run method instead of the native gem method.
+using the cmd.run method instead of the native gem method.
 I didn’t really

 like this, but at the same time, this is the first time I’ve ever used Salt.

 As far as I can tell, to do more advanced Sensu config things, like filters or

 mutators, you are expected to fork the formula and drop in the json file into

 A rough opinionated comparison between the tools, with regards the tool itself

 and the tool in conjunction with Sensu.
 “High” doesn’t necessarily mean “good” here:

 Review of The Config Management Tool in General